This article may contain compensated links. See our full disclosure here

 Arriving in Verona

-Verona has a couple of different train stations – the one you want to book your train to is Verona Porto Nuova – this is about 20 minutes walk from the historical centre of Verona.
+Verona has a couple of different train stations – the one you want to book your train to is Verona Porto Nuova – this is about 20 minutes walk from the historical center of Verona.

 You could also drive to Verona from Milan but we don’t recommend that option as Milan traffic can be heavy, and you also have to worry about finding and paying for parking once you reach Verona – like many historical towns in Italy, it is not designed for cars.